UWCS/stardust/content/resources/docker.md

 So we can build and run a container image, how do we share it with other people so everyone else can run our amazing app too?
 We mentioned container registries earlier, and we’re going to use the Github Container Registry, or `ghcr.io`.

 Github Actions is a platform built into GitHub that allows you to automate software and deployment workflows for continuous integration and deployment (CI/CD).
 We’re going to create a simple workflow that builds and publishes our image for us every time we push new code to GitHub.
-Make sure your repo is public, or you might need to add some extra config to the workflow file.

 Create a new file at `.github/workflows/ci.yml` with the following contents: